< Muscles >

 Fig. 3-33.
 Submandibular gland.

-The submandibular gland is located in the submandibular triangle (Fig. 3-6).
+The “submandibular” gland is located in the “submandibular” triangle (Fig. 3-5).
 The gland surrounds the free posterior border of the mylohyoid muscle.
 The superficial part of the submandibular gland is not only lateral but also inferior to the deep part because mylohyoid muscle is oblique (Fig. 3-7).

 Fig. 3-34.
 Submandibular duct, adjacent structures.

 After removing the superficial part of submandibular gland and the mylohyoid muscle, its deep part and submandibular duct can be viewed.
 They are located external to the hyoglossus (innervated by XII) (Fig. 4-32), and superior to XII.
-The submandibular duct opens into the sublingual caruncle (Fig. 4-33).
+XII is really hypoglossal.
+The submandibular duct from the deep part (Fig. 3-33) opens into the sublingual caruncle (Fig. 4-33).

 The lingual nerve, a branch of V3 (Fig. 4-25), hooks around the submandibular duct, then enters the tongue.
-At a glance, the lingual nerve may appear to enter the submandibular ganglion to innervate the submandibular gland.
+At a glance, the lingual nerve may appear to synapse in the submandibular ganglion to innervate the submandibular gland.

 Fig. 3-35.
 Lingual nerve, chorda tympani.

-In fact, the submandibular ganglion is approached by the chorda tympani, a branch of VII (Fig. 4-27).
-From the submandibular ganglion, postganglionic fibers enter the submandibular and sublingual glands (Fig. 4-32).
+In fact, it is the chorda tympani that synapses in the submandibular ganglion (Fig. 4-27).
+After synapse, the postganglionic fibers innervate the submandibular and sublingual glands (Fig. 4-32).
 It is challenging to observe the connection between the ganglion and sublingual gland in cadavers.

 In the figure above and Fig. 3-18, the two postganglionic fibers are shown to share a common nerve cell body.
 However, no such neuron exists in reality; every neuron has one nerve cell body and one axon (Fig. 2-10).
 Two neurons with a common nerve cell body is shown as a means of simplification.
 Anyhow, the postganglionic fibers of parasympathetic nerve are short (Fig. 3-17).

-Another important function of the chorda tympani (VII) is to receive special sense (taste) from the anterior two thirds of tongue (Fig. 4-27).
+The chorda tympani (VII) receives special sense (taste) from the anterior 2/3 of tongue (Fig. 4-27).
 From the same territory of the tongue, the lingual nerve (V3) receives general sense like the pain felt when the tongue is bitten (Fig. 4-25).

 Fig. 3-36.
 Thyroid gland.

-The isthmus connects the bilateral lobes of the thyroid gland.
+In the thyroid gland, the isthmus connects the bilateral lobes.
 The isthmus overlies the 2nd to 4th tracheal cartilages (Fig. 5-36), while the inferior margin of the gland is located at the level of the 6th tracheal cartilage.
 These numbers are identical to the levels of the breast and nipple (R2, R4, R6) (Fig. 2-7).

 It is a prevalent misunderstanding that the thyroid gland is located anterior to the thyroid cartilage.
 The thyroid gland is anterior to the trachea and cricoid cartilage, which are situated lower than the thyroid cartilage (Fig. 3-38).